Energy Business Conference

 Overview: This presentation will address important considerations and provisions in the context of buying and renting goods that differ from most master service agreements and their underlying risk allocation schemes.
 The speaker will cover working with supply chain departments to handle the differences between obtaining services and contracting for goods.

-Speaker: John Almy, Shreholder, Liskow & Lewis
+Speaker: John Almy, Shareholder, Liskow & Lewis

 2-2:20 p.m.